dmitrylean/strikethehub/README.md

 # About

-Implementation of a multi-page portal dedicated to video games in React
+Implementation of a multi-page portal dedicated to video games in React.

 ---